 - MAAC reviewed Medsafe’s assessment.
 It agreed that the Pfizer vaccine should be given provisional approval (with conditions).
 Conditions include Pfizer giving Medsafe ongoing data and information, such as additional clinical trial and manufacturing data.

 - Pfizer agreed to these conditions.
-Medsafe formally made the decision to provisionally approve the vaccine in New Zealand on 3 February 2021.
+Medsafe formally made the decision to provisionally approve the vaccine in New Zealand on 3 February 2021 and the provisional approval was renewed on 28 October 2021.

 - Medsafe will continue to monitor the safety and efficacy of the vaccine as it’s used.
 It will assess ongoing data and reporting, such as large clinical trials across the world and reporting by healthcare professionals and people who have received the vaccine.